 Reina is a spirited and energetic lioness who best resembles what you would see in the wild.
-She thinks she is super sneaky, and most of the time she is.
+She thinks she is super sneaky and most of the time she is.
 It is amazing that such a large animal can hide so well right in front of you!
 Reina loves chasing trucks up and down the road as they go by.
-When she is not chasing trucks she can often be seen lying atop of her denbox overlooking the sanctuary.
+When she is not chasing trucks, she can often be seen lying atop her denbox overlooking the sanctuary.

 How Reina Came to the Sanctuary

-Reina came to Carolina Tiger Rescue along with her enclosure mate Roman from a failing rescue in Ohio.
-This rescue was on the verge of closing due to lack of funding and new legislation the state of Ohio was putting into place after the incident in Zanesville, Ohio in 2011.
-The owner of Rescue One, decided to close on her own and contacted Carolina Tiger Rescue to take some of her animals.
-Carolina Tiger Rescue, rescued Roman and Reina Lion, Roscoe and Camilla Tiger, and Nakobi and Jericho Cougar in 2012.
+Reina came to Carolina Tiger Rescue along with her enclosure-mate, Roman, from a failing rescue in Ohio.
+This sanctuary, Rescue One, was on the verge of closing due to lack of funding and new legislation the state of Ohio put into place after an incident in Zanesville, Ohio in 2011.
+In Zanesville, a private owner released 56 of his lions, tigers, cougars, wolves, leopards, and bears before committing suicide.
+Unfortunately, law enforcement was forced to shoot the animals due to concerns for public safety.
+The following year, Ohio banned private ownership of dangerous wild animals.
+The owner of Rescue One decided to close on her own and contacted Carolina Tiger Rescue to take some of her animals.
+Carolina Tiger Rescue rescued Roman and Reina Lion, Roscoe and Camilla Tiger, and Nakobi and Jericho Cougar in 2012.

 Reina is a large lioness and is actually slightly larger than Roman, the male lion she lives with.
 Reina has the typical tawny fur and looks as though she would be right at home out on the savannah with her wild cousins.